Building in a Container

 Podman are supported.
 To force the use of podman over docker, set

-.
+KAS_CONTAINER_ENGINE=podman.
 For details, see Environment Variables.

 Running under docker in rootless mode

 is partially supported.
-It is recommended to use a distinct KAS_WORK_DIR
+It is recommended to use a distinct KAS_WORK_DIR outside of the

 calling directory (repo-dir), as kas temporarily changes the ownership of the working